Tap to Pay Android: How to Set Up and Accept Payments

 - Wait for the blue checkmark on your screen

-You don’t need to open Google Wallet.
+You do not need to open Google Wallet.
 The NFC antenna communicates automatically once your phone is unlocked.

 Tap to pay spending limits

 Most tap to pay transactions go through instantly.
-But limits vary by card issuer.
+But verification thresholds vary by card network.

 Contactless payment not working: how to fix common issues